Trymaine Lee: Career

 Lee began his career reporting on police and crime at the Philadelphia Tribune and the Trentonian of Trenton, New Jersey.
 Outside of his work as a daily reporter, his work has also appeared in the magazines Ebony, Essence, Real Health and The Crisis.

 Times-Picayune and Hurricane Katrina

 As a reporter for The Times-Picayune, Lee covered Hurricane Katrina as it happened.
 He had arrived in New Orleans only four months before.
+Hurricane Katrina made landfall in Louisiana on August 29, 2005.
 Lee says that he was given the opportunity to evacuate on August 29 by another editor, but chose to stay and cover the story.
 His article "Nightmare in the 9th Ward all too real for one woman" was published on September 1, 2005—exclusively online because the newspaper could not be printed.

 The New York Times

 From 2006 to 2010, Lee was a staff reporter for The New York Times, where he primarily covered Harlem.
 During this period, Lee also reported from Albany and Brooklyn and contributed to a series of videos called "New York On Less".